-If a student visa holder does not commence studies on the agreed commencement date, IH Sydney may need to cancel the student’s CoE and report the cancellation to the DHA, and this may result in the cancellation of the student’s visa.
+If a student visa holder does not commence studies on the agreed commencement date, IH Sydney may need to cancel the student’s Confirmation of Enrolment and report the cancellation to the Department of Home Affairs, and this may result in the cancellation of the student’s visa.

 The following may affect a student’s grade and may be grounds for dismissal from the course:

-- non-compliance with the IH Sydney code of conduct.
-This includes, but is not limited to, activities or behaviours that endanger others, are in any way illegal, negatively impact the wellbeing of others or might reasonable be distressing for others, including various forms of discrimination or bullying.
+- Non-compliance with the IH Sydney code of conduct.
+This includes, but is not limited to, activities or behaviours that endanger others, are in any way illegal, negatively impact the wellbeing of others or might reasonably be distressing for others, including various forms of discrimination or bullying.

-- 28 working days or less but greater than 14 working days before the course start date*, a refund of 80% of tuition fees less any enrolment fees, additional fees, course deposit and accommodation booking fees.
-A $300 Admin Fee applies to all refunds.
+- 28 calendar days or less but greater than 14 calendar days before the course start date*, 80% of the total course fee will be refunded, less a $300 admin fee.

-- 14 working days or less before the original course start date*, no refund.
-There is no refund of tuition or any fees for cancellation fewer than 14 working days before the course start* date.
+- 14 calendar days or less before the original course start date*, no refund.
+There is no refund of tuition or any fees for cancellation fewer than 14 calendar days before the course start date*.